awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-vtl.md

 ## Activating Your Gateway<a name="GettingStartedActivateGateway-common"></a>

 When your gateway VM is deployed and running, you can configure your gateway settings and activate your gateway\.
 If activation fails, check that the IP address you entered is correct\.
 If the IP address is correct, confirm that your network is configured to let your browser access the gateway VM\.
-For more information on troubleshooting, see [Troubleshooting On\-Premises Gateway Issues](GatewayTroubleshooting.md) or [Troubleshooting Amazon EC2 Gateway Issues](EC2GatewayTroubleshooting.md)\.
+For more information on troubleshooting, see [Troubleshooting on\-premises gateway issues](troubleshooting-on-premises-gateway-issues.md) or [Troubleshooting Amazon EC2 gateway issues](troubleshooting-EC2-gateway-issues.md)\.

 **To configure your gateway settings**